Border Flight: Plot

-Lieutenant Pat Tornell (Grant Withers) and Lieutenant Bob Dixon (Robert Cummings) are sworn into the United States Coast Guard Air Patrol, West Coast division.
-Pat hates to follow rules, but works with his former rival from school, Lieutenant Dan Conlon (John Howard).
-Pat starts flirting with Dan's beautiful girlfriend, Anne Blane (Frances Farmer).
+Lieutenant Pat Tornell and Lieutenant Bob Dixon are sworn into the United States Coast Guard Air Patrol, West Coast division.
+Pat hates to follow rules, but works with his former rival from school, Lieutenant Dan Conlon.
+Pat starts flirting with Dan's beautiful girlfriend, Anne Blane.

-Former ace pilot Calico Smith (Roscoe Karns), intervenes between Pat and Dan.
-When Commander Moseley (Samuel S. Hinds) is criticized for having allowed fur smugglers elude the Coast Guard, he sends his men out to bring the smugglers in.
+Former ace pilot Calico Smith, intervenes between Pat and Dan.
+When Commander Moseley is criticized for having allowed fur smugglers elude the Coast Guard, he sends his men out to bring the smugglers in.
 Dixon is shot in the attempt, and goes down with his aircraft.